Doctors, Here’s What the Windows Server 2008 End of Life Means For You

 With this option, you won’t have the large upfront costs of buying new servers when the Windows Server 2008 end of life occurs.

-Of course, the monthly subscription fee for a cloud gastroenterology EMR could be somewhat higher than the server version because the vendor is now providing cloud services in addition to the software.
+Of course, the monthly subscription fee for a cloud EHR system could be somewhat higher than the server version because the vendor is now providing cloud services in addition to the software.
 However, switching to cloud can eliminate the cost of server licenses, hardware and hardware upgrades, onsite IT staff, server maintenance, hosting and backups.

-(When you look at these factors over the long run, switching to cloud after the Windows Server 2008 R2 end of life may pay for itself over time.
-In some cases, it may actually cost significantly less than continuing with server.)
+When you look at these factors over the long run, switching to cloud after the Windows Server 2008 R2 end of life may pay for itself over time.
+In some cases, it may actually cost significantly less than continuing with a server-based EHR system.

 “Since switching to the cloud, we’ve saved over $200,000 in hardware and software upgrades and over $120,000 in ongoing annual costs, so it’s been financially strategic for our organization.
 We’ve also experienced significant improvements, such as increased performance and less downtime, plus issues are quickly addressed.”